Kianda/subitoo/README.md

 ```
 # This will run Subitoo every 2 hours
 0 */2 * * * cd /your/absolute/path/to/subitoo/ && ./subitoo.sh run
+# And update once a day
+0 0 * * * cd /your/absolute/path/to/subitoo/ && docker compose pull
 ```

 ## Advanced Usage